USS Moccasin (SS-5): Design

-Construction and career
+Construction

-Moccasin was laid down under the direction of Arthur Leopold Busch on 8 November 1900 in Elizabeth, New Jersey at the Crescent Shipyard, launched on 20 August 1901, and commissioned on 17 January 1903 at the Holland Torpedo Boat Station at New Suffolk, N.Y.
+Moccasin was laid down on 8 November 1900, in Elizabethport, New Jersey, at the Crescent Shipyard, by Lewis Nixon, a subcontractor for the Holland Torpedo Boat Company, New York City; launched on 20 August 1901; sponsored by a Mrs. Rice; and commissioned on 17 January 1903, at the Holland Torpedo Boat Station, at New Suffolk, New York.

+Service history

 Assigned to duty at the Naval Torpedo Station at Newport, Moccasin operated locally on principally training and experimental activities until assigned to the Reserve Torpedo Flotilla at Norfolk on 15 June 1904, in which unit she remained inactive for the next half decade.

+Grounding

 The submarine ran aground in North Carolina's outer banks in late 1903, and was several miles away from the Wright Brothers' inaugural flight on 17 December 1903.

+Transfer to Asiatic Fleet

-1904 On 20 July 1909, the submarine torpedo boat was loaded onto the collier Caesar, which sailed soon thereafter for the Philippines.
-Moccasin's sister-ship, Adder, was on board as deck cargo as well, lashed to the auxiliary's forward well deck.
-Arriving at Olongapo on 1 October, Moccasin was launched on 7 October.
+On 20 July 1909, the submarine torpedo boat was loaded onto the collier Caesar, which sailed soon thereafter for the Philippines.
+Moccasin's sister ship, Adder, was on board as deck cargo as well, lashed to the auxiliary's forward well deck.
+Arriving at Olongapo, on 1 October, Moccasin was launched on 7 October.
 Recommissioned on 10 February 1910, she was assigned to the First Submarine Division, Asiatic Torpedo Fleet, based in the Manila area.

-A new name

-Moccasin was renamed A-4 on 17 November 1911.
-During World War I, like her sister-ships, she patrolled the entrance to Manila Bay and convoyed ships moving out of local waters.
-Later placed in reserve, A-4 was decommissioned at Cavite on 12 December 1919.
+Early in the period she was operating with the Asiatic Fleet, Moccasin was renamed A-4, on 17 November 1911.
+During World War I, like her sister ships, she patrolled the entrance to Manila Bay, and convoyed ships moving out of local waters.